-Medeama Won't Honour Replay Against Sharks - Moses Armah
+Medeama won't honour replay against Sharks - Moses Armah

 Medeama president Moses Armah has vowed his outfit will not feature in any replay game against Elmina Sharks, claiming the ruling by the Disciplinary Committee of the Ghana Football Association satisfies a ‘’selfish interest’’.

-Mr Armah is peeved after the DC ordered a replay of the aborted Premier League match between Elmina Sharks and Medeama at a neutral ground despite the attack on centre referee Nuhu Limann.
+Mr. Armah is peeved after the DC ordered a replay of the aborted Premier League match between Elmina Sharks and Medeama at a neutral ground despite the attack on center referee Nuhu Limann.

-More Here: GFA orders Elmina Sharks and Medeama to replay GPL clash

 For the Yellow and Mauves boss, the DC is destroying Ghana football before descending heavily on the committee and its chairman Prosper Harrison Addo.